HumphreyLu6/CMPUT-412-C3/README.md

 -    If the object cannot be included into the camera, the robot can back up a little bit to fit the camera view into the right position.
 -    Used cv2.pyrMeanShiftFiltering to blur image when detect contours' shapes, but this caused lag.
 -    To ensure shape detect result is correct, we detect twice with a few seconds gap to check if results are the same.
-- (NEW)
 -    The code file for work4 is seperate from the main code for further improvement on the coding style.
 -    Heavliy used simple task functions like rotation has been seperated from the original file to increase simplicity.
--   Based on the experience we collected from demo4 and demo5, we casrefully develop the map using view_nevigation package.
-After we save the map base on the sensors, we polish the map with image editoring tools to reduce the error on the map.
+-    Based on the experience we collected from demo4 and demo5, we carefully develop the map using view_nevigation package.
 -    After a fairly accurate map is established, we set the way points based on the map.
 By testing out each waypoint one by one, we want to make sure the run time error genreate by the odem has the minimum effect on the final parking spot.
 -    Since the usb camera is stilling running during parking into these red squares, it is likely that the robot takes the parking red square as the functional red lines.
 New global varibies have set to avoid these conflicts.
-- We use exhaust search for the parking spot to make sure the robot complete the task and fit into all the squares.
+-    We used exhaustive search for the parking spot to make sure the robot complete the task and fit into all the squares.
+-    Set initial pose when the robot is off ramp instead of the start point of the game.
+-    To improve the runtime performance, we choose to not launch rviz, this can be enabled through commenting out lines in launch file.

 #### Sources
 - https://github.com/jackykc/comp5